TimothyYW/javascript-game/README.md

 The wave is an evaluation tool to ensure that there are no contrast among colors, as can be seen below the result:

 ![Screenshot wave test](assets/images/screenshot/screenshot-wave.png)

+JavaScript:

+- There are 17 functions in this file.

+- There are two largest function and 0 median

+- There are 13 statements with the largest function with 3 median statements.

+- The most complex function called gameFunction because it handle the main logic of the game and it handle and checking for the end game.

 # Technologies utilized